textadventures/quest/docs/advanced_scope.md

 ```
 if (StartsWith(game.pov.parent.name, "Forest")) {
   foreach (obj, GetDirectChildren(forest_scenery)) {
-    list add (list, obj)
+    list add (items, obj)
   }
 }
 else if (StartsWith(game.pov.parent.name, "Dungeon")) {
   foreach (obj, GetDirectChildren(dungeon_scenery)) {
-    list add (list, obj)
+    list add (items, obj)
   }
 }
 else {
   foreach (obj, GetDirectChildren(default_scenery)) {
-    list add (list, obj)
+    list add (items, obj)
   }
 }
 ```

 ### Adjacent rooms

 We can use the same system to allow the player to access objects in an adjacent room.
-This is fully compatible with the above; the code just needs to go after it. here is an example:
+This is fully compatible with the above; the code just needs to go after it.
+Here is an example:

 ```
 if (game.pov.parent = bar room) {
   foreach (obj, GetDirectChildren(behind the counter)) {
-    list add (list, obj)
+    list add (items, obj)
   }
 }
 if (game.pov.parent = behind the counter) {
   foreach (obj, GetDirectChildren(bar room)) {
-    list add (list, obj)
+    list add (items, obj)
   }
 }
 ```